Be at the Forefront of Safety and Protection with a Fire Science Major

 - Acceptable credits from a regionally accredited four-year institution

-A total of 90 credits may be granted to students with a bachelor’s degree from a regionally accredited institution.
+Up to 90 credits may be transferred in towards this degree from a regionally accredited institution.

 Learn more about the admissions requirements for the online fire science bachelor degree by calling us at 877-265-3201 to speak with one of our Program Managers about a personalized evaluation of your transcripts.